 He handed his heavy walking stick to the chief, who accepted it numbly.
 "But tell him to hurry," said the aged one.
 "They will have a need of him soon."

-The community as a single mind did not move for long minutes after the stranger was out of sight.
+The community as a single mind did not move for long minutes after the stranger was gone.

 The chief was staring down at the solid object in his hands.